-The WJCC Schools 1:1 laptop program provides students with a laptop for their use during the day and at home to complete work, conduct research, collaborate with peers, and otherwise enhance the learning experience.
+The WJCC Schools 1:1 device program provides students with a device for their use during the day and at home to complete work, conduct research, collaborate with peers, and otherwise enhance the learning experience.

 Participation by students in the 1:1 program is not required, but is strongly encouraged.
-Teachers will be using the laptops as part of their daily lessons and for work that is not easily replicated without a computer.
+Teachers will be using the devices as part of their daily lessons and for work that is not easily replicated without a device.
 Students will be asked to complete electronic work from home.
-The 1:1 laptop program is currently available to middle school students.
+The 1:1 laptop program is currently available to all students PK-12.

 Cox Connect 2 Compete

 Get Internet at home today for a better future tomorrow.
 The Internet is essential for success.
 See how you can get connected.

 Students will use their devices for educational purposes only, and at the direction of the teacher.
 Students will use their device to complete assignments, access classroom materials, research, create projects, and enhance overall learning.

 Students to build information and media literacy skills, including analyzing and evaluating resources, which is critical for 21st century citizens